pivotal/docs-tap/upgrading.hbs.md

-# Upgrade Tanzu Application Platform
+# Upgrade your Tanzu Application Platform

-This document describes how to upgrade Tanzu Application Platform.
+This document tells you how to upgrade your Tanzu Application Platform (commonly known as TAP).

 You can perform a fresh install of Tanzu Application Platform by following the instructions in [Installing Tanzu Application Platform](install-intro.md).